-Captain Erik J. Anthes graduated from the University of Central Missouri in 2007, earning a commission as a Second Lieutenant in the United States Army Transportation Corps and baccalaureate degree in Political Science and a minor in Military Science.
+Captain Erik J. Anthes graduated from the University of Central Missouri in 2007, earning his commission as a Second Lieutenant in the United States Army, a Baccalaureate degree in Political Science and a minor in Military Science.
 He first served with the 1st Heavy Brigade Combat Team, 3rd Infantry Division, deploying twice to Iraq as a replacement Platoon Leader in Ramadi during the Surge Campaign then as a Company Executive Officer and Brigade Transportation Officer in Baghdad during the closing of Operation Iraqi Freedom and the beginning of Operation New Dawn.

-Captain Anthes most recently served with the 1st Infantry Division Headquarters in Baghdad during Operation Inherent Resolve.
+Captain Anthes' most recent service was with the 1st Infantry Division Headquarters in Baghdad during Operation Inherent Resolve.
 He was personally selected to serve as the Deputy J4 (Sustainment & Logistics) Officer with the responsibility to sustain and equip Coalition forces against the Islamic State of Iraq and Syria (ISIS).
 Captain Anthes directly led the response of the American, Iraqi, & Kurdish Peshmerga military forces to address the humanitarian emergency assistance to the displaced and sieged minority Yazidi population on Mount Sinjar.
-Captain Anthes arranged 30 airborne missions to deliver lifesaving aid; including food, cooking oil, water, tents, bedding, and blankets- halting what was later described as modern day genocide.
+Captain Anthes arranged 30 airborne missions to deliver lifesaving aid; including food, cooking oil, water, tents, bedding, and blankets- decisively halting a modern day genocide in real time.

-Captain Anthes also served as the United States' primary logistics advisor to 15 Coalition nation militaries.
-The Republic of France decorated Captain Anthes for service rendered in combat to their Army, Marines, and GIGN protective service as he accompanied them on missions throughout France’s Operation Chammal.
+Captain Anthes was the United States' primary logistics advisor to 15 NATO & Coalition nation military partners.
+The Republic of France decorated Captain Anthes for service rendered in combat to their Army, Marines, and their elite GIGN protective service as he accompanied them on missions throughout France’s Operation Chammal.

-In recognition of his distinguished service to the nation, Captain Anthes was selected as the University of Missouri's Governor Mel Carnahan Fellow.
-While assigned to the Army's Advanced Civil Schooling program, he was awarded the Chancellor’s Award for University Leadership and received the Missouri Veteran Service Award from the Missouri Lieutenant Governor progressive legislative efforts on behalf of American veterans.
+In recognition of his distinguished service to the nation, Captain Anthes was selected as the University of Missouri's Governor Mel Carnahan Fellow, earning his Master of Public Affairs Degree in 2017.
+During his attendance at Missouri's flagship university Erik was awarded the Chancellor’s Award for University Leadership, and received the Missouri Veteran Service Award from Missouri's Lieutenant Governor for his progressive legislative accomplishments on behalf of American combat veterans.

 Captain Anthes’ professional awards and honors include; the Bronze Star Medal, the Meritorious Service Medal, the Joint Service Commendation Medal, the Army Commendation Medal with Three Oak Leaf Clusters, the Army Achievement Medal, the National Defense Service Medal, the Iraq Campaign Medal with three bronze campaign stars, the Global War on Terrorism Expeditionary Medal, the Global War on Terrorism Service Medal, the Military Outstanding Volunteer Service Medal, the Army Service Ribbon, the Overseas Service Ribbon with numeral “2,” the Medaille de la Defense National- Bronze from the Republic of France, and the Combat Action Badge.
 His permanent unit awards from serving in combat include the Joint Meritorious Unit Award & the Meritorious Unit Commendation.

-Captain Anthes is a Distinguished Member of the Regiment (DMOR) of the 16th Infantry Regiment, the first Logistics Officer to receive this honor from the US Army Chief of Infantry and the Secretary of the Army.
+Captain Anthes is a Distinguished Member of the Regiment (DMOR) of the historic 16th Infantry Regiment.
+He is also the first Logistics Officer to receive this honor from the US Army Chief of Infantry and the Secretary of the Army.

-The US Army's Chief of Transportation has also conferred the honor of the Order of Saint Christopher unto him.
+The US Army's Chief of Transportation conferred the honor of the Order of Saint Christopher unto him.

 Captain Anthes will remain a Life Member of the 16th Infantry Regiment , a Life Member of the Society of